The information in this article applies to:

 When a symbol is first created, its bounding box is the same size as the actual 3D object, and in most cases this is appropriate.
 Some symbols in Chief Architect, however, such as toilets, have a larger bounding box to allow for extra space to their sides.

 The bounding box also defines the select-able area around a symbol: when you click within an object’s bounding box, it will become selected.
 Similarly, the bounding box affects whether an object is included in a selection marquee.

 To view an object's bounding box

-Select View> Library Browser , browse to Chief Architect Core Catalogs> Architectural> Fixtures> Toilets, and select the Standard toilet symbol.
+Select View> Library Browser , and browse to Chief Architect Core Catalogs> Architectural> Fixtures> Toilets, and select the Standard Toilet symbol.

 - Click in the drawing area to place the selected toilet at that location.

 - Select 3D> Create Perspective View> Full Camera from the menu, then click and drag a camera arrow towards the symbol.

 - Using the Select Objects tool, click on the toilet to select it.